Evaluating Useful Surrogate Models for Configuration Tuning Beyond Accuracy: A Fitness Landscape Analysis Perspective: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{onfigurations} are pervasive in software systems, including the increasingly popular Artificial Intelligence (AI) systems and Agentic AI systems~\cite{DBLP:journals/tse/SayaghKAP20,DBLP:journals/corr/abs-2505-20127}.
+Configurations are pervasive in software systems.
 Setting those configurations requires careful engineering efforts since they can profoundly influence the performance, such as latency, throughput or accuracy.
 For example, some poorly tuned configurations can be $480\times$ worse than the optimal one~\cite{DBLP:conf/mascots/JamshidiC16}.
 As such, configuration tuning---a process that automatically searches the configuration for the best performance via an intelligent heuristic tuner---has attracted increasing attention in recent years~\cite{flash,DBLP:journals/corr/abs-2112-07303,DBLP:journals/tosem/ChenL23a}.
+Indeed, tuning configuration has been an important practice and phase in software engineering, as highlighted in a recent TSE survey~\cite{DBLP:journals/tse/SayaghKAP20}.

 A key challenge in configuration tuning is its expensiveness when measuring the performance achieved by configurations~\cite{DBLP:conf/icse/MaCL25}.
 For example, it takes more than $1,536$ hours to fully sample the configurations from only $11$ options for a system~\cite{DBLP:conf/wosp/ValovPGFC17}.
-To tackle this, many tuners have relied on the surrogate model: a data-driven model that learns the correlation between configuration and performance from past data.
-Depending on the way a model contributes to a tuner, existing work follows two design patterns for model-based tuners~\cite{accuracy_can_lie,k2vtune,DBLP:journals/corr/abs-2112-07303}:
+To tackle this, existing tuners have relied on the surrogate model: a data-driven model that learns the correlation between configuration and performance from past data.
+Much progress along this line of research has been made in the software engineering community, some examples of which have been shown in Table~\ref{tab:automatic_tuning_methods}.